 The botanical name for Yellow Bells is Bignoniaceae, Tecoma stans.
 It's also called the Yellow Elder or Trumpet Bush.
-It's native of the Sonoran Desert which covers areas of the southwestern United States in Arizona and California and of northwestern Mexico.
+The plant is a native of the Sonoran Desert which covers areas of the southwestern United States in Arizona and California and of northwestern Mexico.
 It's the hottest desert in Mexico, with temperatures topping out at 120 degrees Fahrenheit and rainfall measuring at less than 10 inches per year.
-It's a harsh environment—but in addition to Yellow Bells—cacti, brush, and a few other blooming plants call it home.
+It's a harsh environment, but in addition to Yellow Bells, cacti, brush, and a few other blooming plants call it home.

 Growing Yellow Bells